Tushar1805/kalpas_assign/README.md

 # kalpas Assignment

-A flutter project which the fetches the article from a news API.
+A flutter project which fetches the article from a news API.

 ## Features

 - Pagination
 - Local Storage using shared preferences
 - State management using Provider
-- API Integratios
+- API Integrations

 ## Demo